 '''

 keytool -importcert -trustcacerts -alias mycert -file PATH_TO_CERTIFICATE \

--keystore PATH_TO_KEYSTORE
+-keystore PATH_TO_JKS

 '''

-- If you are using the keystore for the first time, you must provide the password. - If the -keystore option is used in the command, keytool creates the keystore if it doesn't find one. - 5.
-Update the Directory Integration Platform configuration with the location and password used in step 4 by using the manageDIPServerConfig command.
+If this is the first time you are using the JKS identified by the -keystore PATH TO_JKS option, you must provide its password and also perform the following steps a and b:

+a.
+Update the Directory Integration Platform configuration with the location and password used in step 3 by using the manageDIPServerConfig command.
 For example: